-They told you that some people are born to be hammers, others are born to be nails.
+They told us that some people are born to be hammers, others are born to be nails.

-They told you that your place in the world was to be lined up, beaten down, and put to work until you were broken.
-For generations the nobles of the Great Houses have looked down on you from high up in the Citadels, growing fat and rich off your sweat and toil.
+They told us that our place in the world was to be lined up, beaten down, and put to work until we were broken.
+For generations the nobles of the Great Houses have looked down on us from high up in the Citadels, growing fat and rich off our sweat and toil.

-When the Spore Plague came and blighted the land, they feasted while you starved.
+When the Spore Plague came and blighted the land, they feasted while we starved.

-When the stars fell and burned the sky, they profited while you perished.
+When the stars fell and burned the sky, they profited while we perished.

-But when the Titans came and destroyed what little we had left, they fled while you stood firm.
+But when the Titans came to destroy what little we had left, they fled while we stood firm.